zire/arrakis/nns_voting_cmd.md

 So I need a method to review pending NNS proposals and cast votes on them fast and without interruption.
 The entire set of interface APIs for NNS governance is already categorically defined in [governance.did](https://raw.githubusercontent.com/dfinity/ic/master/rs/nns/governance/canister/governance.did).
 Technically, somebody could develop another NNS front-end app completely based off this one single file (which would be a worthy hackathon bounty).

-Two command-line tools are needed. [*quill*](https://github.com/dfinity/quill) is a minimalistic tool created by DFINITY to manage neurons through air-gaged cold wallets. [*dfx*](https://github.com/dfinity/sdk) is the official SDK developed by DFINITY for building apps on the Internet Computer.
+Two command-line tools are needed. [*quill*](https://github.com/dfinity/quill) is a minimalistic tool created by DFINITY to manage neurons through air-gagged cold wallets. [*dfx*](https://github.com/dfinity/sdk) is the official SDK developed by DFINITY for building apps on the Internet Computer.
 Theoretically, the entire workflow can be done in *dfx* and probably should be.
 For now I'll still go with the hybrid approach as *quill* makes a few steps slightly easier.

 I was very buoyed by [Mix Labs](https://twitter.com/MixLabs_) developer [Liquan](https://twitter.com/liquan_eth)'s [earlier experiment on this topic in July 2021](https://forum.dfinity.org/t/how-to-use-dfx-to-interact-with-nns-canisters-instead-of-nns-app/6013) and drew many inspirations from his scripts.
 My DFINITY colleagues [Paul](https://twitter.com/paulliuicp) provided constant guidance along the way and [David](https://twitter.com/daviddalbusco) provided the last piece to complete the puzzle.